Bangladesh keen to work with India to realise shared vision of building peaceful and prosperous region: PM Hasina | Law-Order

 Many new frontiers of cooperation alongside all traditional areas have been identified, particularly during the Covid-19 pandemic, she said.

-''We look forward to working with India in the next fifty years and beyond, towards realising the shared vision of building a peaceful and prosperous region,'' she said.
+''We look forward to working with India in the next fifty years and beyond, towards realizing the shared vision of building a peaceful and prosperous region,'' she said.

 "Your gracious presence on these occasions had added extra enthusiasm to the celebrations and allowed us to further consolidate our excellent bilateral relations, which so happily exist between our two countries,'' she wrote in the letter.